ARTICLES

 Soft Neutrals and Earthy Tones

 While eye-catching colors are on the rise, the love for understated tones and earthy color palettes hasn't died.
 Think coffee-brown colored flowers, dusty turquoise, and super soft yellows.
-Staying in the neutral or earth-tones range doesn’t mean bland bouquets and forgettable floral decor.
-Quite the opposite, actually.
-Earthy tones are inspired by nature and the earth’s beauty in its rawest form.
-From sand dunes to blue oceans to rich soil - earthy tones are all around us.
-The Color Palette of the Year for Thursd creates awareness.
+Staying in the neutral or earth-tone range doesn’t mean dull bouquets and forgettable floral decor.
+Quite the opposite; earthy tones are inspired by nature and the earth’s beauty in its rawest form.
+From dunes to blue oceans to rich soil - earthy tones are all around us.

 Colors of Serenity

-In 2023, flowers will be more important and expressive than ever to lift the mood.
-You can clearly see that on the opposite end of the spectrum, where you'll find cooler hues that capture a sense of serenity.
+In 2025, flowers will be more important and expressive than ever to lift the mood.
+You can see that on the opposite end of the spectrum, where you'll find cooler hues that capture a sense of serenity.
 A much-needed break.
-Calming, dusty pinks, airy blues that perfectly capture tranquility, and deep, earthy greens that channel some natural optimism.
+Calming, aurora glow colors, like the Thursd Trend Color Palette of 2025 perfectly capture tranquility and bright, earthy greens and blues that channel some natural connection to nature.

 Vanda Bouquet Valentine